gamesbook/pyprototypr/docs/hexagonal_grids.rst

 -----------
 `^ <rectIndex_>`_

+Every location in a grid has a row and column number - these are not, by default, displayed on the grid; but they are needed in some cases; for example, to support grid references for a wargame map.

+The coordinate system starts at the top-left of the grid; the column is, by default, the first value (the "x" location) and the row is the second value (the "y" location).

-Every location in a grid has a row and column number; normally these are not displayed; but it might be that they are needed; for example, to support map grid references.
-The coordinates can be displayed in various positions inside the hexagon; using either letters (upper or lowercase) or numbers (the default behaviour).
-A separator may be specified to help keep row and column values distinct from each other.
+The coordinates can be displayed using either letters (upper or lowercase) or numbers (the default behaviour).
+A separator may be specified to help visualise, or differentiate, the row versus the column value.
+For numeric coordinates, numbers have a "zero padding"; so ``1`` is displayed as ``01``.

+The coordinates can also be displayed in various positions within the hexagon.

-Most coordinate property names are prefixed by ``coord_``.
+Most coordinate property names are prefixed with ``coord_``.

-In **pyprototypr** grids, an *x* is sometimes used to refer to a column location; and a *y* to a row location.

 .. |rc1| image:: images/custom/hexagonal_grid/rect_coords_flat.png
    :width: 330